-Urban Park: One of the major public benefits of the Overall Project is the dedication of the 1.75-acre Urban Park to M-NCPPC.
+• Urban Park: One of the major public benefits of the Overall Project is the dedication of the 1.75-acre Urban Park to M-NCPPC.
 The Applicant will construct and dedicate the Urban Park with Phase 1A.
+The multi-generational

-The multi-generational Urban Park will provide amenities for the surrounding community.
-The Applicant requests 10.4 points and Staff recommends 10.97 points using the following formula:
+Urban Park will provide amenities for the surrounding community.
+The Planning Board approves 10.97 points using the following formula:

-((Land area conveyed/Net Lot Area)2) + (Constructed area of facility/Net Lot Area)4)) 100
+((Land area conveyed/Net Lot Area)\2) + (Constructed area of facility/Net Lot Area)\4)) \100

-- $=(1.75 \text{ acres}/31.90 \text{ acres})^2 + 0 = 10.97 \text{ points}$ - Extension of bike path beyond site frontage: The Applicant proposes to construct 0.68 acres of bikeway improvements beyond the Property frontage and requests 8.05 points.
-Staff recommends 8.53 points based on the following calculation:
+=(1.75 acres/ 31.90 acres)\2 + 0 = 10.97 points

+• Extension of bike path beyond site frontage: The Applicant proposes to construct 0.68 acres of bikeway improvements beyond the Property frontage and requests 8.05 points.
+The Planning Board approves 8.53 points based on the following calculation:

-((Land area conveyed/Net Lot Area)2) + (Constructed area of facility/Net Lot Area)4)) 100
+((Land area conveyed/Net Lot Area)\2) + (Constructed area of facility/Net Lot Area)\4)) \100

-- =(0 + (0.68 acres/31.9 acres)4) 100 =8.53 points - Learn Grow Lead: This program, in partnership with Montgomery County Public Schools (MCPS), provides exposure and training to a wide variety of career paths for nearby high school students, many of whom have decided not to pursue a college degree.
+=(0 + (0.68 acres/31.9 acres)\4) \ 100 =8.53 points

+• Learn Grow Lead: This program, in partnership with Montgomery County Public Schools (MCPS), provides exposure and training to a wide variety of career paths for nearby high school students, many of whom have decided not to pursue a college degree.
 The Learn Grow Lead program will be provided in connection with a later phase of the Overall Project and thus no public benefit points are derived from this program in connection with Phase 1-A.